webexone/webexone.github.io/_pages/AgentSupervisorExperience.md

 > Be aware that all entities that don't match with attendee IDs will be deleted
 > {: .block-warning }

-## Send Product Feedback

-Before you move onto the bonus sections, we would love to hear from you!
-Explore the product feedback option from right within the Agent Desktop.
-Please fill in the survey and help us improve the product!

-(content + screenshot)

 ---